On the complexity of the free space of a translating box in R^3: Triple vertex contacts with a triangular robot

 Consider a placement of the robot realizing three vertex contact specifications $O_1=(p_1, f_1)$, $O_2=(p_2, f_2)$, $O_3=(p_3, f_3)$.
-For each pair of indices $i,j\in\{1,2,3\}$, $i\neq j$, either $O_i$ covers $O_j$ or $O_j$ covers $O_i$.
+Let $z'$ be the $z$-coordinate of this robot placement.
+For each pair of indices $i,j\in\{1,2,3\}$, $i\neq j$, either $O_i$ covers $O_j$ or $O_j$ covers $O_i$ at $z'$.
 Hence, one of the two following possibilities occurs: Either there is one contact specification that is covered by the other two, or the contact specifications are \emph{circular} in the sense that $O_i$ covers $O_j$, $O_j$ covers $O_k$, and $O_k$ covers $O_i$.
 See Figure \ref{fig_3_vertex_contacts}.